dsi-clinic/the-clinic/README.md

 Information on the specific tests and automation can be found in the scripts directory README file.

+There are currently three README files in the `docs` directory, all of

 # Coding Standards for UChicago DSI

 Motivation: